U.S. Ebola fears fuel new demand for protective gear

 They also have collaborated with health organizations aiding in the international response to help meet the uptick in demand.

-DuPont has been working with the WHO and Médecins Sans Frontières, the leading organization fighting the worst Ebola outbreak on record, to provide enough personal protective equipment.
+DuPont has been working with the WHO and Médecins Sans Frontières, the leading organisation fighting the worst Ebola outbreak on record, to provide enough personal protective equipment.

 Though it has seen a steady rise in demand since the start of the outbreak in March, DuPont said it has seen a "significant increase" as the disease spread to the United States and Europe.